hikeventures/hikeventures.github.io/_posts/performance/2017-07-30-best-travel-tripods-sony.markdown

 ### Can a camera tripod hold a phone?
-Most of the camera tripods can also hold a phone (e.g. iPhone or Android phone) but you may need to buy a dedicated <a href="https://amzn.to/2QlgXUO" rel="nofollow">adapter</a> for it.
+Most of the camera tripods can also hold a phone (e.g. iPhone or Android phone) but you may need to buy a dedicated <a href="https://amzn.to/2QlgXUO" >adapter</a> for it.

 ### Tripod for cameras with lots of accessories
-If you are planning to buy a tripod for your camera which holds a lot of accessories then it would be a good idea to buy a camera cage or rig which allows you to attach for example an external microphone, screen (such as the <a href="https://amzn.to/2oWdrE8" rel="nofollow">Atomos Ninja V</a>), <a href="https://amzn.to/2Nrkr9Z">video LED light</a> or <a href="https://amzn.to/2wYMLq0">USB battery pack</a>.
+If you are planning to buy a tripod for your camera which holds a lot of accessories then it would be a good idea to buy a camera cage or rig which allows you to attach for example an external microphone, screen (such as the <a href="https://amzn.to/2oWdrE8" >Atomos Ninja V</a>), <a href="https://amzn.to/2Nrkr9Z">video LED light</a> or <a href="https://amzn.to/2wYMLq0">USB battery pack</a>.

 ### Tripod with remote control
 Some applications such as astrophotography or using a slider with a small motor may benefit from using a remote control (e.g. an App which is installed on your smartphone).

 ### Tripod vs Monopod
-In some cases a tripod might be a better solution than a <a href="https://amzn.to/2N5KOmA" rel="nofollow">monopod</a> depending on the application.
+In some cases a tripod might be a better solution than a <a href="https://amzn.to/2N5KOmA" >monopod</a> depending on the application.
 For example, a monopod is faster to set up and can also be used as a walking stick.
 However, a tripod gives you more stable shots and you are also able to control the camera remotely or take pictures of yourself.

 ### My own gear